What Is Cognitive Behavioral Therapy (CBT)?

 Dr. Schonberg and her associate, Dr. DiDomenico, are both expert and experienced psychologists, each licensed in psychology for more than 15 years.
 You will not be seen by a trainee at CTC.

-- Dr. Domenico brings special knowledge to the practice as the Acting Director of the Rutgers Child Anxiety Disorders Clinic and as a supervisor of graduate psychology students at Rutgers (GSAAP).
+- Dr. Domenico brings special knowledge to the practice as the former Acting Director of the Rutgers Child Anxiety Disorders Clinic and as a supervisor of graduate psychology students at Rutgers (GSAAP).
 Read about our credentials.

 - Because we are an independent small practice, we are accountable only to you.
 Should you elect to address more than one issue, your treatment is not circumscribed by a limit on the number of sessions we can offer.
 Your clinical needs determine your treatment plan.